Wickwood-LLC/role_expire/README.txt

    only to owners of the profile or users with proper permissions).
 6. Actual role expiration occurs at cron time.
 Cron automatically removes expired roles from affected users.
+7. If you go to admin/config/people/role_expire you can set a default role when each role expires.

 TODO: Views and rules integration.